Zero-Delay Lossy Coding of Linear Vector Markov Sources: Optimality of Stationary Codes and Near Optimality of Finite Memory Codes: Introduction

-A large body of work involves an information theoretic relaxation of the operational problem presented above, where the constraint on the number of bits is replaced with entropy (which may replace the fixed-rate with variable-rate constraints) or mutual information constraints (which has a more relaxed, Shannon theoretic infinite-dimensional, interpretation).
-In this case, the analysis often relies on deriving lower bounds and upper bounds on the optimal performance, or establishing asymptotic tightness conditions, with primary methods building on Shannon lower bounding techniques (and the Gaussian measure's extremal properties), high-rate quantization (and the corresponding uniform quantization and space filling analysis), dithering (allowing for uniformization), and entropy-power inequalities (further refining Gaussian based bounds).
-Perhaps the earliest papers on such formulations are \cite{Elias}, \cite{Goblick} and \cite{Ziv}.
+Related to the above, when an actual channel is present, using channel-source coding separation based methods via the rate-distortion function and Shannon capacity dualities also leads to useful bounds.
+Perhaps the earliest papers giving such formulations are \cite{Elias}, \cite{Goblick} and \cite{Ziv}.
 Transmission over scalar Gaussian channels has been also studied in \cite{Elias}, \cite{SK} and \cite{GallagerNakiboglu}, where the error exponents were shown to be unbounded (and the error probability was shown to decrease at least doubly exponentially in the block-length).
-Transmission of linear Gaussian sources over Gaussian channels ({\it a matched pair}, in the sense of rate-distortion achieving and capacity achieving properties of Gaussian models), in the scalar setup was considered in \cite{banbas87b}, \cite{banbas89}, where the latter arrived at tightness of information theoretic inequalities; this result has been re-discovered later but also with some generalizations.
+Transmission of linear Gaussian sources over Gaussian channels ({\it a matched pair}, in the sense of rate-distortion achieving and capacity achieving properties of Gaussian models), in the scalar setup was considered in \cite{banbas87b}, \cite{banbas89}, where the latter arrived at tightness of information theoretic inequalities; this result has been re-discovered later but also with some generalizations (e.g., \cite{stavrou2021lqg} is a recent work considering linear systems and Gaussian channels in the presence of side information).